PaulAStone/Assignments/README.md

 * **PhyloTraits_handout.Rmd**: Generates handout .pdf that can be given to student and provides example code while guiding them through the exercise.

-* **PhyloTraits_handout.pdf**: Provides students with information and example code for exploring trait-based phylogenetic diversity, in general and in a niche-breadth and specialist/generalist context.
+* **PhyloTraits_handout.pdf**: Provides students with information and example code for exploring trait-based phylogenetic diversity.

 * **PhyloTraits_homework_list.Rmd**:

 * **PhyloTraits_supplementary.Rmd**: Contains supplemental code that was not included in the week's exercise but can be included in future classes.

 ##PhyloCom: Phylogenetic Community Ecology
+Week 7 focused on examining the Phylogenetic patterns at the community level in a geographical context.
+Students were introduced to measures of phylogenetic-level alpha and beta diversity, and to geographic patterns of phylogenetic diversity including a Distance-Decay Relationship and the Phylogenetic Diversity-Area Relationships.

+###Contents
 * **BrownCoData:**
 	* *20130801_PondDataMod.csv:*
 	* *SiteBySpecies.csv:*